 Sue VanderBent, CEO

-A social worker by profession, Sue has worked in every part of the health care system: acute care, long term care, mental health and addictions and home and community care.
-An accomplished speaker and writer, Sue presents at many public and professional forums regarding the role and value of the home and community care system as a key element of health care system sustainability.
+A social worker by profession, Sue has worked in; acute care, long term care, community support, mental health and addictions and home and community care.
+An accomplished speaker and writer, Ms. VanderBent presents at many public and professional forums regarding the role and value of the home and community care system as a key element of health care system sustainability.

-Sue is an Associate Professor in the Department of Psychiatry and Behavioural Neurosciences at McMaster University and is the Domain Planner for Communication Skills at the Michael G. DeGroote School of Medicine.
-Sue also teaches in the Physician Assistant Program and the Program for Interprofessional Practice, Education and Research (PIPER).
+Sue is an Associate Professor (Part-Time) in the Department of Psychiatry and Behavioural Neurosciences at McMaster University and is the Domain Planner for Communication Skills at the Michael G. DeGroote Undergraduate School of Medicine.
+Sue is also the coordinator for Communication Skills in the Physician Assistant Program and teaches in the Program for Interprofessional Practice, Education and Research (PIPER).

 Sue is past Chair of the Ontario Health Providers’ Alliance (OHPA) and Past President of the Society of Graduates, University of Toronto, IHPME program.
-Prior to joining the Home Care Ontario, Sue was the Director of Rehabilitation Services and Social Work at St. Joseph's Hospital, Hamilton, Ontario.
-As part of that role, she designed and developed the first Women’s Addiction Centre in Hamilton and managed the St. Joseph's Center for Acute Injury Rehabilitation, a business of the St. Joseph's Health Centre Corporation.
+Prior to joining Home Care Ontario, Ms. VanderBent was the Director of Rehabilitation Services and Social Work at St. Joseph's Hospital, Hamilton, Ontario.
+As part of that role, she designed and developed the first Women’s Addiction Centre in Hamilton and managed the St. Joseph's Center for Acute Injury Rehabilitation.

 Sue is a committed community volunteer and is currently leading a major restoration of her 160-year-old heritage-designated church in downtown Hamilton.